dorothyc/mortgage_calculator/README.md

-# mortgage_calculator
+# Mortgage Calculator
- Create a mortgage calculator API using Flask RESTful
+ Create a mortgage calculator API using Flask and RESTful APIs

-Run the Application
+## Git clone the project

 git clone the project to working directory e.g. mortgage_calculator

-navigate to the working directory cd mortgage_calculator
+navigate to the working directory
+`cd mortgage_calculator`

+## Run the Application
-run the Flask application with command: python api.py
+run the Flask application with command:
+`python api.py`

 access the endpoints by visiting: